Acts 1:8 Across the Mississippi–West Tennessee Conference of the Global Methodist Church

 Living Acts 1:8 Across Our Conference

 Across the Mississippi–West Tennessee Conference, churches are serving in practical, faithful ways.
 Some congregations are meeting needs in their own neighborhoods and schools.
 Others are partnering with nearby churches and ministries to respond to regional needs.
 Some churches are praying regularly for unreached people groups and people who have never heard the gospel.
 Many are building friendships across cultural and language lines and supporting mission partners in other nations.
-Every effort matters, whether large or small.

 We are inviting every church to fill out the Acts 1:8 form, even if you do not currently have ministries active in each area.
 Whether your church is developing new outreach or looking to connect with others who are already serving, your response helps us see where God is working and where partnership can grow.